dgkanatsios/DotNetSamples/README.md

 - RSSReader.
 Source code for an RSS in Windows Phone 7.
 Check the blog post here http://dgkanatsios.com/2011/02/11/tutorial-video-creating-an-rss-reader-for-windows-phone-7-in-5-minutes-3/ and the YouTube tutorial here https://www.youtube.com/watch?v=E5rcY0b2ZfQ&feature=player_embedded

 Some Windows 8 User Experience (UX) patterns I've worked on.
 They were presented at EuroPLoP 2013, the premier European conference on patterns and pattern languages.
-You can check the paper here.
 I do not maintain the specific solution, check my Universal Helpers project for XAML behaviors and helpful UI stuff for Universal Windows Platform here: http://dgkanatsios.com/2015/12/11/universal-helpers-library-for-the-universal-windows-platform/

 CSAsyncWin8: A small demo of the new async keyword in C#.
 Demo was presented at the first ever Windows 8 development event in Greece, in 2012.
 Try playing with it by commenting/uncommenting designated lines of code at btn_Start method in BlankPage.xaml.cs to see the results!